Haborym99/portfolio/README.md

 # Portfolio
 Hello!
-This is my portfolio, it's not the finale version and still need a lot of work 😅.
+This is my portfolio, it's not the finale version and still need a lot of work but I'm on it 😅.